suhassimpragma/comviva-mobile-platform/README.md

 Based on `Style` and `Screen` documents, the UI is built programmatically and displayed to the user.
 Any change on the server is reflected on the next restart of the application.

+# Assumptions

+We have assumed that the UI elements will be displayed one below the other